drzohaibh/DBM-Transient/README.md

 ## Getting Help

-For any other additional information, you can email me at dpyang@zhejianglab.com
+For any other additional information, you can email me at dpyang[AT]zhejianglab[DOT]com

 ## License